GMOD/jbconnect/docs/hooks.rst

 Extending jbutil
 ================

-jbutil-ext.js is the file that is read by JBServer and integrates additional command options into jbutil (the JBServer utility).
+jbutil-ext.js is the file that is read by JBConnect and integrates additional command options into jbutil (the JBConnect utility).

 * it extends new command line options
 * it extends the help (i.e. ``./jbutil --help``)